 A radiation therapy center essentially needs two software platforms for its operations: one information system, and one treatment planning system.
 With RayStation and RayCare, RaySearch will further strengthen its position and continue to grow with high profitability.
-The strategy rests on a strong focus on software development, leading functionality, broad support for many different types of treatment techniques and radiation therapy devices, as well as extensive investments in research and development.
+The strategy is based on a strong focus on innovative software development with leading functionality, support for efficient workflows - including via digitization and automation with machine learning - broad support for a wide range of treatment modes and types of radiation therapy machines, close collaboration with world-leading cancer centers and industrial partners, and extensive investment in research and development.